def-gthill/kenpali/kenpali-builtins.md

 ```

 ```
-# Matching the supertypes "object", "function", and "sequence"
+# Matching the supertypes "object", "function", "sequence", and "any"
 [
     "foo" | matches("object"),
     [1, 2, 3] | matches("object"),